Skip to content

 See dbt Integration for complete documentation.

 Enable built-in SQL tools for direct database access.
+Each tool’s MCP description can be customized to provide domain-specific context to the LLM.

 sql_tools: